Skip to content

 • Trouble breathing or labored respiration

-• Incontinence, including accidents and inability to control bodily functions
+• Incontinence, including accidents and the inability to control bodily functions

 • Disinterest in life, play, or previously enjoyed activities